auttapon2537/auttapon2537/README.md

 - 🔭 I’m currently working as **NSTDA**
 - 🌱 I’m currently learning **Blockchain**, **AI**
-- 👯 I’m looking to collaborate on open source/commercial projects
-- 🤔 I’m looking for help with digital marketing to drive traffic to my blog
 - 💬 Ask me about **Web Development**
 - 📫 How to reach me:
   **[LinkedIn](https://www.linkedin.com/in/auttapon-khoeyputsa-303137198/), [Instagram](https://www.instagram.com/auttapon37/)**